JensiJaisingh/Agriculture/README.md

 1. First you need not to get into my site.You can visit the detailed view of Precision Agriculture.

-2. User --> User can products and can ask their doubts in contact page of my site.
+2. User --> User can view products and can ask their doubts in contact page of my site.

-3. Add packages --> Admin can add the packages.
+3. Add products --> Admin can add the products.

-4. Delete  -->  Admin can delete the packages.
+4. Delete Products -->  Admin can delete the products.

-5. Check the status --> User can  check the status.

-6. See list --> Admin can see the list of the user details and queries.
+5. See list --> Admin can see the list of the user details and queries.

-7. See list ---> Admin can see the list of the  products.
+6. See list ---> Admin can see the list of the  products.

 # Install and run it locally